|

 Easy

-to overlook this tucked-in-a-corner place, but it’s a rare northeastern
+to overlook this tucked-in-a-corner place, but its a rare northeastern

 outpost of truly slow-smoked meatstuffs that spend hours developing